 Why Don’t Men Challenge Workplace Sexism?
+(Blog Post)

 What prevents men from interrupting sexist behavior in the workplace?
 A new Catalyst report examined that question and found that an organizational climate of silence can influence men’s responses as employees believe it is costly or pointless to speak up about inappropriate or discriminatory behaviors.
 Negin Sattari, a co-author of the report and senior associate of research at Catalyst, explains the research findings and what actions leaders should take, especially during the pandemic.

 Q: What is the big takeaway of the new report, Interrupting Sexism at Work: How Men Respond in a Climate of Silence?

 Negin Sattari: When men experience higher levels of organizational silence, they are less likely to directly question or comment on inappropriate behaviors from their colleagues.
 Men also expect more professional and personal costs and fewer benefits in responding to workplace sexism in organizations with climate of silence.
 These findings are consistent with broader research that shows fear of repercussions, threats to position, or concern about losing opportunities discourage or even disable people from using their voice and sharing their concerns when high levels of silence are experienced.

 Your research was conducted before the pandemic.
 But you’ve said it’s especially relevant now.
 Why?